Note profilename is the name of your Outlook profile.

 - Windows Vista and later versions

 After the nickname cache is imported, the profilename.nk2 file is renamed to profilename.nk2.old.
 On the next start of Outlook, your nickname cache is not imported.
-Outlook 2013 and Outlook 2016 do not use the .nk2 file for maintaining your nickname cache.
+Outlook 2013, Outlook 2016, Outlook 2019 and Outlook for Office 365 do not use the .nk2 file for maintaining your nickname cache.
 All updates to your nickname cache in Outlook 2013 and Outlook 2016 are made to the hidden message in your default message store.

-Note If you have multiple Outlook profiles, the nickname cache from each profile is merged into your new Outlook 2013 or Outlook 2016 nickname cache on the first start of Outlook by using that profile.
+Note If you have multiple Outlook profiles, the nickname cache from each profile is merged into your new Outlook 2013, Outlook 2016, Outlook 2019 or Outlook for Office 365 nickname cache on the first start of Outlook by using that profile.
 Therefore, you may find more than one .nk2 file renamed to .nk2.old.

 However, there may be situations where you have to import a nickname cache file after this first-run nickname cache import process has finished.
 For example, a colleague wants to share their nickname cache with you and you want to update your existing nickname cache with your colleague’s data.